-Refer to the Guidelines page 14.
+Refer to the FOP Guidelines page 14.
 Certain landscape features must be protected in accordance with the Code section 4.1.
 These features trigger the protection requirements listed in the Code Table C.

+Which n of the following landscape features are present in the FOP area?
+Tick all that apply.

 Endangered ecological communities

 Endangered populations

 Vulnerable ecological communities

-Rainforest

 Old growth forest

 Wetlands

 Heathland

 Rocky outcrops

 Cliffs, caves, tunnels and disused mine shafts (excluding open pits less than 3 m deep)

-Steep slopes

-Aboriginal objects or places (if you're not sure, check with your local National Parks and Wildlife Service office)
+Aboriginal objects or places (see below)

 Listed heritage sites (if you're not sure, check with your local council)

 Areas of existing mass movement

 Dispersible and highly erodible soils

-Check k that these features are marked on the FOP map.
+Checl k that these features are marked on the FOP map.

+with the ginal objects and places must be protected when carrying out forestry and other activities in accordance he Code section 4.1.
+Existence of an Aboriginal object or place triggers the protection requirements in the Code Table C. To determine the existence of Aboriginal objects or places see the FOP elines page 14.

 4.2 Protection of habitat and biodiversity

-section from to the Guidelines page 14.
+to the FOP Guidelines page 15.
 Certain trees must be retained in accordance with the Code on 4.2.
-If there are not enough hollow bearing trees, extra recruitment trees must be retained the 'next cohort' (see Guidelines) so the total number of hollow bearing and recruitment trees ch 2-hectare area is 20 (or more) and complies with the Code Table D.

 will you indicate on site which trees have to be retained?
 Tick one or both of the following options, rovide extra information if necessary.

 Trees to be retained will be marked as set out in the tree marking checklist at the end of this FOP.

 Trees to be retained will be indicated as follows: